The Space of Strictly-convex Real-projective structures on a closed manifold

-The first author thanks the University of Sydney Mathematical Research Institute (SMRI) for partial support and hospitality while writing this paper.
+The first author thanks the Sydney Mathematical Research Institute (SMRI) for partial support and hospitality while writing this paper.
 He also thanks the audience at SMRI that participated in a presentation of this material.
 Research of the second author is supported in part under the Australian Research Council's ARC Future Fellowship FT170100316.
+We thank the referee for a splendid job and a shorter proof of (\ref{nilpotent}).